SZUHvern/TMI_multi-contrast-registration/README.md

 # Training:
 Two steps for training are needed:
-1. Perform affine_train.py to train the AT-Net in advance
+1. Perform affine_train.py to train the AT-Net in advance.
-2. Then perform registration.py with loding the weight of AT-Net
+2. Then perform registration.py with the weight of AT-Net.

 # Environmental dependence
 Python >= 3.6